February 13, 2019

-Obviously, it’s important to properly nourish yourself before engaging in vigorous aerobic activity, like running, Livestrong reports.
-But running directly after you eat can leave you with a bloated feeling that could impact your performance.
-In extreme cases, interrupting your body's digestive process with sudden intensive activity can cause diarrhea or stomach pains — and nobody wants to deal with that mid-run.
+Obviously, it’s important to properly fuel your body before running, Livestrong reports.
+But hitting the trail directly after you eat can leave you with a bloated feeling that can burden your performance.
+In extreme cases, interrupting your body's digestive process with intense physical activity can cause diarrhea or stomach pains, Livestrong continues.
+Nobody wants to deal with the runs mid-run.

-According to Livestrong, how long you should wait to run should depend on how much you've eaten and your own digestive system.
-As a general rule, give yourself at least an hour after a small snack, two to three hours after a small meal and three to four hours after a large meal.
+The downtime before running depends on how much you've eaten and your digestive system, according to Livestron, which offers this general rule: at least an hour after a small snack, two to three hours after a small meal and three to four hours after a large meal.

-First, let's define a “large meal” as a meal containing more than 600 calories with several ounces of protein or meat, carbohydrates, and some fat — a typical lunch or a large breakfast.
+First, let's define a “large meal.”
+Runner's World defines a large meal as containing more than 600 calories with several ounces of protein or meat, carbohydrates, and some fat — a typical lunch or a large breakfast.
 If you have a meal like this, you should wait three to four hours before running to give you body time to digest, Runner’s World concurs.

-Further, runners should keep in mind that digestion requires a good bit of the body’s energy.
-To facilitate the digestion process, the body directs more blood flow to the stomach and other internal organs to break up food and move it through the body —which is also the reason we feel like napping after a big meal, Runner’s World explains.
+Digestion requires a rather large amount of the body’s energy.
+To facilitate the digestion process, the body directs more blood flow to the stomach and other internal organs to accomplish this work — which is also the reason we often feel sleepy following a large meal.

-If you’ve had a just small meal or snack, however, wait a minimum of 30 minutes or preferably one to two hours before going for a run, Healthline suggests.
-Another thing to factor into this eating-before-running window is what type of run, or the length of run, is ahead.
-Runs under one hour can be completed sans snack, needing only water or a sports drink along the way.
+If you’ve had a just small meal or snack, however, wait a minimum of 30 minutes or, better yet, one to two hours before going for a run, Healthline suggests.

 The best thing to do is experiment in your training with eating and running will let you know just how much you are able to eat (or not eat) before a run.